Real algebraic curves of bidegree (5,5) on the quadric ellipsoid

-\end{prop} \begin{cor}~\cite[Proposition $1.3$]{Orev07} Let $A$ be a real algebraic type I curve of bidegree $(d,d)$ on $X$.
+\end{prop} \begin{cor} \cite[Proposition $1.3$]{Orev207} Let $A$ be a non-singular real algebraic type I curve of bidegree $(d,d)$ on $X$.
 Then $\mathbb{R}A$ has at least $d$ connected components.
-Furthermore, in the case where $\mathbb{R}A$ has $d$ connected components, it consists of a nest of maximal depth $d$. \end{cor} Corollary~\ref{cor: bezout_(5,5)} and Theorem~\ref{thm: mikha_congruences} give a complete system of restrictions for real schemes of algebraic curves of bidegree $(5,5)$ on $X$.
-Moreover, Theorem~\ref{thm: mikha_congruences} and Proposition~\ref{prop: orientation_formula} allow us to give even finer restrictions on which real schemes, listed in Corollary~\ref{cor: bezout_(5,5)}, may be realized by type I (resp. type II) real non-singular algebraic curves of bidegree $(5,5)$ on $X$.
-Therefore, given a real algebraic non-singular curve $A$ of bidegree $(5,5)$ on $X$, the pair $(\mathbb{R}X, \mathbb{R}A)$ has to realize one of the real schemes listed in Theorems~\ref{thm: maximal_thm},~\ref{thm: m-1_curves_thm},~\ref{thm: type_I,II_m-2_thm},~\ref{thm: type_I_II_thm}. \\ In the next sections we pass to the construction part of the classification.
+Furthermore, in the case where $\mathbb{R}A$ has $d$ connected components, it consists of a nest of maximal depth $d$. \end{cor} Corollary \ref{cor: bezout_(5,5)} and Theorem \ref{thm: mikha_congruences} give a complete system of restrictions for real schemes of non-singular real algebraic curves of bidegree $(5,5)$ on $X$.
+Moreover, Theorem \ref{thm: mikha_congruences} and Proposition \ref{prop: orientation_formula} allow us to give even finer restrictions on which real schemes, listed in Corollary \ref{cor: bezout_(5,5)}, may be realized by type I (resp. type II) non-singular real algebraic curves of bidegree $(5,5)$ on $X$.
+Therefore, given a non-singular real algebraic curve $A$ of bidegree $(5,5)$ on $X$, the pair $(\mathbb{R}X, \mathbb{R}A)$ realizes one of the real schemes listed in Theorems \ref{thm: maximal_thm}, \ref{thm: m-1_curves_thm}, \ref{thm: type_I,II_m-2_thm}, \ref{thm: type_I_II_thm}. \\ In the next sections we pass to the construction part of the classification.